rebase-foundation/precrypt/landing/README.md

 # Demo

-This is a homepage for the Precrypt protocol.
+This is a landing page for the Precrypt protocol.

 # Usage